-Wait until it is safe to go back inside.

-Remember it's free to call, even if we don't find a gas leak.
-By law, Consumers Energy needs to check out a reported leak within 30 minutes.
+Make sure you get far away from the smell before you call.
+Wait until it is safe.
+Remember it's free, even if we don't find a gas leak.
+By law, Consumers Energy needs to check out a reported gas leak within 30 minutes.
 That's about as long as the average show on TV!
-Is waiting 30 minutes outside worth it if you could be in danger?
+Is waiting 30 minutes outside worth it if your life could be in danger?
 Absolutely!